Fahri Tatan

 Fahri Tatan (born 30 May 1983, in Rize) is a Turkish former professional footballer.

 Club career

 He was transferred from Beşiktaş in July 2008.
 He was loaned out to his old club Çaykur Rizespor for the 2007–2008 season.
 He played also for Pazarspor and Fenerbahçe.

 Eskişehirspor

 On 18 January 2010, Fahri joined Süper Lig club Eskişehirspor on a 1,5 year deal.

 Adanaspor

-On August 2010, Fahri signed a new deal with Adanaspor.
+In August 2010, Fahri signed a new deal with Adanaspor.

 International career

-Fahri has made eight appearances for the senior Turkish national football team.
+Fahri has made eight appearances for the Turkey national football team.
 He made his debut entering as a second-half substitute in a friendly against Azerbaijan on 12 April 2006.